 Health Conditions Related to Genetic Changes

-Several variations in or near the IL23R gene have been found to influence the risk of developing Crohn disease.
-These associations have been found primarily in people of northern European ancestry.
+Several variants in or near the IL23R gene have been found to influence the risk of developing Crohn disease.
+These associations have been reported primarily in people of northern European ancestry.
 For example, Arg381Gln, which is a protective factor for ankylosing spondylitis (described above), also appears to reduce the risk of developing Crohn disease.
 Although it is unclear how this change protects against Crohn disease, researchers believe that the receptor's role in triggering inflammation in the intestinal walls may underlie its connection with this disorder.More About This Health Condition

 MedlinePlus Genetics provides information about Psoriatic arthritisMore About This Health Condition

 MedlinePlus Genetics provides information about Ulcerative colitisMore About This Health Condition

 Variants in the IL23R gene have also been associated with the risk of several other immune system-related conditions, including a skin disorder called psoriasis.
 In people with light skin, this chronic inflammatory condition causes patches of red, irritated skin that are often covered by flaky white scales, but these patches are darker looking in people with darker skin.
 Psoriasis likely results from a malfunction of the immune system in which the body's immune response turns against itself, attacking healthy skin cells by mistake.